isulovsky/waveBoundaryConditions/README.md

 # waveBoundaryConditions
-continuation of olaFlow implementaion of the boundary conditions for surface waves
+continuation of olaFlow implementaion of the boundary conditions for surface waves.
+The boundary conditions for generation and absorption of waves are rewritten in order to account for arbirtrary wind speed.
+This enables for more diverse CFD multiphase simulations.
+Boundary conditions for inlet and outlet velocity field are adjusted to read additional wind speed, written in a vector form.